solo2002/CarND-MPC-Project/README.md

 MPC stands for Model Predictive Controller.
 This project is implemented by using a simple Global Kinematic model, which considers position (x, y), heading direction (ψ), and velocity (v), but ignores gravity, tire forces, etc. In addition, two actuators, stearing angle (δ) and throttle (a) are used in this model.
 The stearting angle is in a range of [-25, 25] degree.
 The negative value of throttle means braking, and the positive values indicates accelerating.

+The model uses follow equations to predict the vehicle current state and actuators based on their previous values in the last timestep.

+x[t] = x[t-1] + v[t-1] * cos(psi[t-1]) * dt
+y[t] = y[t-1] + v[t-1] * sin(psi[t-1]) * dt
+psi[t] = psi[t-1] + v[t-1] / Lf * delta[t-1] * dt
+v[t] = v[t-1] + a[t-1] * dt
+cte[t] = cte[t-1] + v[t-1] * sin(epsi[t-1]) * dt
+epsi[t] = epsi[t-1] + v[t-1] * delta[t-1] / Lf * dt

+Lf stands for the distance between the front of the vehicle and its gravity center.
+CTE is the short form of cross track error, and epsi is the error of heading direction (ψ).

+The values of N and dt are set to 10 and 0.1, respectively (These values are from the Udacity Q&A video).
+The meaning of these values is that the optimizer is taking account 1 second of duration into determing trajectory.
+Moreover, faster speed usually requires longer duration, or greater N value.

+A third order polynomial fitting is used for waypoints, which are transformed to the vehicle's coordinates.
+The parameters of the cost function is determined by trying different values, using those values from the Udacity Q&A video as refereced.
+The final video is [here](https://youtu.be/YRigWV7o3Hw).

+A interesting finding is when trying to record my screen via Quicktime, I notice that it could affect the MPC controller performance.
+Therefore, I have to use my phone to record the video.
+One possible reason for that is due to the limited hardware of me laptop.

 ## Tips

 1. It's recommended to test the MPC on basic examples to see if your implementation behaves as desired.
 One possible example